-1) The body effect was too large to be ignored and must be included for the optimizations to be useful.

-2) Supercritical wings of the type contemplated for the MDXX are sensitive to viscous effects, which should also be included in the optimization.

-3) Single-point designs could be too sensitive to small variations in the flight condition.
+- 1. The body effect was too large to be ignored and must be included for the optimizations to be useful. - 2.
+Supercritical wings of the type contemplated for the MDXX are sensitive to viscous effects, which should also be included in the optimization. - 3.
+Single point designs could be too sensitive to small variations in the flight condition.

-Therefore, in the second phase of the study, we concentrated on the optimization of wing-body combinations, proceeded to three-point optimizations, and carried out optimizations with the Reynolds-averaged Navier-Stokes equations.
+Therefore in the second phase of the study we concentrated in the optimization of wing-body combinations, proceeded to 3 point optimizations, and carried out optimizations with the Reynolds averaged Navier Stokes equations.
 Only a preliminary version of a viscous design code was available, and it had to be pressed into action.
-To enable quick turnaround the strategy was adopted of first carrying out a three-point wing-body optimization with SYN 88, which models the flow with the Euler equations.
-This could be accomplished in about $2\frac{1}{2}$ days on a C-H mesh with $256 \times 32 \times 48$ cells using a workstation.
-The preliminary Euler design was then fed to SYN 107 for Navier-Stokes redesign, using the pressure distribution of the Euler result at the principal design point as a target, with the constraint that the thickness could be increased but not reduced.
+In order to enable quick turn around the strategy was adopted of first carrying out a 3 point wing body optimization with SYN 88, which models the flow with the Euler equations.
+This could be accomplished in about $2\frac{1}{2}$ days on a C-H mesh with 256 x 32 x 48 cells using a workstation.
+The preliminary Euler design was then fed to SYN 107 for Navier Stokes redesign, using the pressure distribution of the Euler result at the principal design point as a target, with the constraint that the thickness could be increased but not reduced.
 The inverse mode was preferred because of doubts about the accuracy of viscous drag prediction.
-The Navier-Stokes calculations are much more expensive, requiring a mesh with at least twice as many points, and 5-10 times as many iterations at each design cycles.
-Usually a fairly close approximation to the Euler target pressure could be obtained in 10-20 design cycles.
-This could be accomplished in about 3 days on a workstation.
+The Navier Stokes calculations are much more expensive, requiring a mesh with at least twice as many points, and 5 - 10 times as many iterations at each design cycles.
+Usually a fairly close approximation to the Euler target pressure could be obtained in 10 - 20 design cycles.
+This could be accomplished in about 3 days on a work station.

-The McDonnell Douglas design team were using the OVER-FLOW program, originally developed by P. Buning, for Navier-Stokes analysis.
-This could treat complete configurations if enough time was taken to generate the required overlapping meshes over all of the components.
-The use of overlapping meshes also facilitates the concentration of mesh points to resolve the viscous regions, and results obtained with OVERFLOW had been validated against wind-tunnel data obtained from tests of earlier McDonnell Douglas designs.
-However, each OVERFLOW run required about 25 h of CPU time on a Cray C90, and had to be broken up into 6-h shifts on separate nights.
+The Douglas design team were using the OVERFLOW program, originally developed by P. Buning, for Navier Stokes analysis.
+This could treat complete configurations if enough time was taken to generate the required overlapping meshes over all the components.
+The use of overlapping meshes also facilitates the concentration of mesh points to resolve the viscous regions, and results obtained with OVERFLOW had been validated against wind tunnel data obtained form tests of earlier Douglas designs.
+However, each OVER-FLOW run required about 25 hours of CPU time on a Cray C90, and had to be broken up into 6 hour shifts on separate nights.
 A proper evaluation of the designs emerging from the optimization would require analyses at numerous points through the flight envelope, including a series of points to establish the drag rise characteristics.
 It was clear that this was impossible in the time available.
-In fact, it was impossible even with the Douglas baseline design to achieve turnaround times compatible with the attempt to complete the multidisciplinary design loop in 2 weeks.
+In fact it was impossible even with the Douglas baseline design to achieve turn around times compatible with the attempt to complete the multidisciplinary design loop in 2 weeks.